 This consultation paper sets out a series of proposed changes to the 'Guidance on health and character'.
-These changes are needed as a result of decisions made by the Council to change our health-related requirements for registration, and decisions made by the Education and Training Committee to change the way in which we consider information given to us by registrants through self-referral.
+These changes are needed as a result of decisions made by the Council to change our health-related requirements for registration, and to change the way in which we consider information given to us by registrants through self-referral.